-The University of Aberdeen's Oceanlab is a field research station of the Institute of Biological & Environmental Sciences (IBES) and the School of Biological Sciences (SBS).
+The University of Aberdeen's Oceanlab is part of the School of Engineering.
 It is located in the northeast village of Newburgh 20km north of the main University campus in Old Aberdeen.

-Oceanlab, founded in 2001 by Prof. Monty Priede, is located on the former site of the Culterty Field Station founded by Prof. V.C.
+Established in 2001 by Prof. Monty Priede, Oceanlab is located on the former site of the Culterty Field Station founded by Prof. V.C.
 Wynne Edwards FRS in 1958 on the banks of the Ythan estuary overlooking Forvie National Nature Reserve.

-The first building, Oceanlab 1 contains engineering laboratories and hangar space for the design and construction of underwater technology and a suite of environmental commercial testing facilities operated by the Oceanlab Business Unit.
+Oceanlab contains engineering laboratories and hangar space for the design and construction of underwater technology and a suite of environmental commercial testing facilities operated by the Oceanlab Business Unit.
 Environmental Surveys are also offered with expertise, experience and equipment through to data collection and analysis according to the client’s requirements.

 The Oceanlab Business Unit links customer contracts and test requirements to the expertise and facilities, bringing onshore proving to off shore technology.
 Industry aware and with a strong customer focus the Unit has undertaken Certificated Testing, Laboratory, and Fieldwork contracts for many of the world's leading manufacturers, energy providers and consultancy companies.